DCCM Acquires Rochester & Associates

-GAINESVILLE, Ga., Sept.
-2, 2021 /PRNewswire-PRWeb/ -- DCCM, a national provider of design, consulting, and program & construction management services based in Houston, Texas, is pleased to announce the acquisition of Rochester & Associates.
+MIAMI, Sept.
+3, 2021 /PRNewswire-PRWeb/ -- DCCM, a portfolio company of White Wolf Capital ("White Wolf") and a national provider of design, consulting, and program & construction management services based in Houston, Texas, is pleased to announce the acquisition of Rochester & Associates.

 Based in the greater Atlanta metro area, Rochester & Associates is known for providing private and public entities with civil engineering, land surveying, project management, and infrastructure services.
 The firm has long-standing relationships throughout the Southeast with state and local governments, real estate developers, state departments of transportation, and consulting engineering firms.
 In acquiring Rochester & Associates, DCCM is partnering with industry veteran Darrell Rochester, PE, who will continue in his role as CEO of Rochester & Associates, along with Brian Rochester, who will continue his role as Executive Vice President.